NinaEmiko/battle-jawn/README.md

 # Battle-Jawn

 This project started off as me trying to wrap my head around classes and how they can be utilized within a software program, and it spun out from there.

 It is a turn-based, text-based battle game.

 ## Choose A Class

-The first screen that the user is presented with presents them with four class choices to choose from:
+The first screen that the user is presented with gives them four classes to choose from:

 - Healer
 - Tank